-There is also the possibility that your doctor recommends a foam collar to stabilize your neck.
+Your doctor may also recommend a foam collar in order to stabilize your neck.
 These collars should only be used for the first few days following the incident and only for up to three hours at a time.

 How Long Does Whiplash Last?

-The symptoms of a whiplash injury can last anywhere from a few days to several weeks or even months.
-Very few people have ever experienced long-term complications as a result of whiplash.
-The average recovery time for symptoms is typically a few weeks, with most people having fully recovered within three months.
+The symptoms of a whiplash injury can last anywhere from a few days to several months.
+The average recovery time for whiplash injury symptoms is typically a few weeks, with most accident victims having fully recovered within three months.

 In order to make a whiplash claim, there are a few steps you should take to ensure your case is valid.
 The first thing to do following the accident is to exchange information with the other party and file a police report.
 This information includes their name, contact information, insurance provider and policy number.
 You should also make a note of their license plate number.
 If the incident was a hit-and-run and the guilty party fled the scene or otherwise refuses to provide insurance details, call the police immediately.
 They will be able to file a report and provide you with a crime reference number.

-While still at the scene, take photographs of the area where the accident occurred, as well as any damage done to either or both cars.
-If there were witnesses to the accident, it may be helpful to get their contact details, as well.
-Their independent and unbiased witness to the accident can significantly help your case.
+At the scene, make sure to take photographs of the area where the accident occurred, as well as any damage done to all cars involved.
+If one or more people watched the auto accident happen, ask them for their contact details as well.
+Their independent and unbiased witness to the accident can significantly strengthen your case.

 The next step is to reach out to your own insurance provider.
-Report the accident and any injuries to you and your passengers, if any.
+Report the accident and any car occupant injuries.
 As the driver, you have a responsibility to inform your insurance company within 24 hours following the incident, even if you were not the one responsible.

 Once you notice symptoms of whiplash, seek medical attention as soon as possible.
 Inform the healthcare professional of your symptoms and take their advice in regards to treatment and recovery.
-Having this in your medical records can also be beneficial to your case in proving your whiplash injury.
+Having this in your medical records can also strengthen your whiplash injury case.